iliasnaamane/parking-cars/README.md

 ### List all slots

+It list all slots

-### Create new car / Linked to slot if there is free space
+### Create new car

+It create a new car and link it to a free slot of same type.

 ### Create new slot

+It create a new slot.

 ### Delete Car / Leaving Process / Return Bill

+It delete a car from database, set the slot to free and return the bill.

 ## Building for production